 Russia loses 1,040 soldiers over past day

-Russia has lost 1,040 soldiers killed and wounded, four tanks and 47 artillery systems over the past day.
+Russia has lost 1,040 soldiers killed and wounded as well as 430 weapons and pieces of military equipment over the past day.

 Source: General Staff of the Armed Forces of Ukraine on Facebook